github/codeql-coding-standards/scripts/performance_testing/README.md

 # Performance Testing

 Performance testing may be accomplished by using the performance testing tool found in this directory, `Test-ReleasePerformance.ps1`.
+These results may be further processed to provide predicate level performance details by using the script `profile_predicates.py`, which is documented in the [Profiling Predicates section.](#profiling-predicates), below.

 Note that this script depends on other files from this repository.
 It may be run on external builds of Coding Standards through the `-CodingStandardsPath` flag, but it should be run from a fresh checkout of this repository.

 This script requires `pwsh` to be installed.
 Note that the Windows native Powershell is not sufficient and you should download PowerShell Core.